 At the end we had a last cuddle and I looked him in the eye.
 I would not let his last moments with “strangers”.

-Sheppie is my eight old Border Collie.
-He is my furry best mate who keeps me company, gives me cuddles, listens to me and shares secrets no one else will know.
-I’ve had him five years and he came to me from Border Collie Rescue.
+Sheppie was my Border Collie and my furry best mate who kept me company, gave best cuddles, listened to me and shared secrets no one else will know.
+I had him for nine years.

 Since he’s been with me I’ve taught him some more skills, including working to hand signals, whistles and how to work off lead including crossing the road.
 I’ve also taught him to lay beside me when I throw a tennis ball or dog frisbee and wait until he’s told he can go find it.
 I haven’t managed to teach him that black sacks of rubbish aren’t toys or how to do the washing up!

 Colour(s): The colour of tennis balls!